Flights to & from

 finally opened in February 2013 (just 3 years late) and there are hopes

-that the access road will be finished by 2014.
-The old
+that the access road will be finished by the end of 2014.
+The

 now closed, and the site in the north of the city has been developed